AndreFPDA/picolib/exemples/DL1416_HELLO/README.md

 The wri, ds0, ds1, d0, d1, d2, d3, d4, d5 and d6 pins are common among all DL1416 modules.

-If you want to add another DL1416 module, just connect the CE (enable) pin to a free GPIO on the Raspberry Pico and declare it in the code.
+If you want to add another DL1416 module, just connect the CE (enable) pin to a GPIO not used on the Raspberry Pico and declare it in the code.

 Exemple: